Storm’s Jewell Loyd, Natasha Howard ready for spotlight in this weekend’s WNBA All-Star Game

 The Storm forward is the only player in the league who ranks among the top six players in points per game (18.1, third), rebounds (8.3, sixth), steals (2.0, second) and blocks (1.7, fourth).

-Howard, who denied the domestic-abuse allegations and filed for divorce from her wife, declined to address her off-court turmoil following last week’s 69-66 win over Las Vegas.
+Howard, who denied the domestic-abuse allegations and filed for divorce earlier this month, declined to address her off-court turmoil after last week’s 69-66 win over Las Vegas.

-Loyd credits her for carrying the Storm to a 12-9 record.
+Loyd credits Howard for carrying the Storm to a 12-9 record.

 “I don’t think anyone else is doing what she’s doing in the circumstances that we’re in as a team,” Loyd said.
 “She’s the MVP.”